Andrew565/ProjectMO/Flow and TODOs.md

       2. Push `cards` onto `PILES.e5.cards`
    2. If there are more cards in `fromPile`, set the top one to `facingDown = false`
    3. Add `topCard` to top of `toPile`
-3. Call `renderCards`

 ## `createCommandManager()`

-1. Init `history` as an array of `{fromPile, toPile}` objects
+1. Init `history` as an array of `{prevPile, nextPile}` objects
-   1. FIXME: Instead of `fromPile` and `toPile` strings, `history` should be storing the current and future states of the `PILES` object, which would make undoing aces and jokers feasible.
+   1. NOTE: see below, uses structuredClone to clone the PILES object
 2. Init `position` as `0` (history position)
 3. Return an object with `doShift`, `undo`, and `redo` functions (see below)